 Among these account types, the Fix account comes with fixed spreads at 2 pips on FX, gold, and silver, and a minimum deposit of just USD 10.
 The Pro account, meanwhile, comes with floating spreads starting from 0.9 pips, and the Zero account comes with the tightest spreads, starting from 0.0 pips.

 All trading accounts can be funded through a whole range of payment methods.
 Most notable, NordFX accepts more e-wallets than most other brokers do.
 This includes platforms like WebMoney, Neteller, Yandex, Dragonpay, and many more.
 In addition, standard methods like bank transfer and Visa & MasterCard are of course also accepted for funding trading accounts.
 Unfortunately, cryptocurrency deposits are not accepted by NordFX at this time.

 In the event of any questions or problems, NordFX’s customer service department can be reached via live chat, email, or phone.
-The broker has dedicated local phone numbers in Russia, India, China, Bangladesh, Sri Lanka, and Thailand, making it even more convenient for traders located in those countries.
+The broker has dedicated local phone numbers in India, China, Bangladesh, Sri Lanka, and Thailand, making it even more convenient for traders located in those countries.

 On a final note, we believe NordFX may be a good choice for traders looking for exceptionally high leverage on forex.
 This, however, requires experience and discipline, and can easily wipe out a trading account if not used with caution.